Nextiva / Blog / VoIP

 • Providing a helpful response based on intent, sentiment analysis, and available information

-Instead of being limited to closed questions with yes or no answers, IVAs can search resources and respond with much-needed context.
+Instead of being limited to closed questions with yes-or-no answers, IVAs can search resources and respond with much-needed context.

 An example of an IVA that routes incoming calls based on the caller's intent.